Joachim Murat: Italian and Egyptian campaigns

-Joachim Murat signatur, brother-in-law of Napoleon Bonaparte, at the bottom of a letter of complaint in 1807.
+Joachim Murat's signature, brother-in-law of Napoleon Bonaparte, at the bottom of a letter of complaint in 1807.

 Murat commanded the cavalry of the French Egyptian expedition of 1798, again under Bonaparte.
 On 25 July 1799 at the Battle of Abukir, he successfully led the cavalry charge that broke the Ottoman line.

 In 1799, some remaining staff officers, including Murat, and Bonaparte returned to France, eluding various British fleets in five frigates.
 A short while later, Murat played an important, even pivotal, role in Bonaparte's "coup within a coup" of 18 Brumaire (9 November 1799), when he first assumed political power.

 Murat married Caroline Bonaparte, with whom he shared the same birthday, in a civil ceremony on 20 January 1800 at Mortefontaine and in a religious ceremony on 4 January 1802 in Paris, thus becoming a son-in-law of Letizia Ramolino as well as brother-in-law to Napoleon Bonaparte, Joseph Bonaparte, Lucien Bonaparte, Elisa Bonaparte, Louis Bonaparte, Pauline Bonaparte and Jérôme Bonaparte.

-Prior to his marriage, Murat has engaged in a relationship with Francesca Lechi (1773–1806), who he met at a ball in Milan.
+Prior to his marriage, Murat has engaged in a relationship with Francesca Lechi (1773–1806), whom he met at a ball in Milan.